-CEO of Save the Children Paul Ronalds said, “Today marks five years since Australia opened offshore processing facilities on Nauru.
+Save the Children CEO Paul Ronalds said: “Today marks five years since Australia opened offshore processing facilities on Nauru.
 Tragically, there are still 124 children languishing indefinitely.
-From our own experience on Nauru, we know that the children there face many risks to their mental and physical wellbeing.”
+From our own experience on Nauru, we know that the children there face many risks to their mental and physical well being.”

 The impact of prolonged uncertainty and despair on children is well documented.
 In August 2016 leaked government documents revealed 30 reports of self-harm involving children and 159 reports of threatened self-harm involving children over a period of roughly two years.

 While some children and their families have been permanently resettled in the US, progress on the US resettlement deal is lagging, leaving those left on Nauru in limbo.